What is Root Canal Treatment?

-Root canal treatment, also called endodontic treatment is a procedure that is performed on a tooth when the nerve becomes infected, injured, or has died away.
-Root canals can also be done on a broken tooth in order to clear up any possible infection and properly build up the structure of the tooth.
+Root canal treatment, also called endodontic treatment, is a procedure performed on a tooth when the nerve becomes infected, injured, or has died away.
+Root canals are also performed on a broken tooth in order to remove infection, then properly build up the structure of the tooth.

-The infection, or abscess, of the pulp can cause severe pain, swelling and sensitivity, though if the nerve has died in the tooth, or if the abscess is very small, no pain may observed.
+When cavities or cracks form on a tooth, they allow bacteria to enter the tooth chamber, which is filled with nerves and blood vessels, known as pulp.
+The infection, or abscess, of the pulp can cause severe pain, swelling and sensitivity, though if the nerve has died in the tooth.
+If the abscess is very small, no pain may initially be observed.

 A root canal treatment is performed in the following steps:

-Technically, the root canal treatment is finished, and any severe pain should be alleviated.
-After the tooth is drilled into, the infected pulp of the tooth is removed and the root canal system cleaned and opened, the tooth will not have the same structural integrity as a normal tooth.
-As such, it needs to be further restored with a post/core buildup and a crown in most cases.
+Technically, the root canal treatment is now finished, and any severe pain should be alleviated.
+After the infected pulp of the tooth is removed and the root canal system cleaned and opened, your tooth will now have the same structural integrity as a normal tooth.
+In some cases, the tooth will require further work with a post/core buildup and a crown

 Tooth Restoration Following Root Canal Treatment

-After the root canal treatment is performed, it is necessary to build up the tooth in order to protect it and allow it to function normally.
-For minor root canals, this can be done by simply putting a permanent filling in placed of the removed pulp.
+After the root canal treatment is performed, it may be necessary to build up the tooth in order to protect it and allow it to function normally.
+For minor root canals, this can be achieved by simply replacing the removed pulp with a permanent filling.
 For major root canals, and in most cases for molars, a crown is also necessary to build up the exterior of the tooth and provide it enough strength to chew normally without breaking.
-If a significant amount of the inner chamber of the tooth was removed, a post is cemented into place that provides more adequate internal structure for the tooth.
+If a significant amount of the inner chamber of the tooth was removed, a post will provide adequate internal support for the tooth.

-Most extensive root canal treatments, including restoration of the tooth require three components:
+Extensive root canal treatments, including restoration of the tooth, require three components: